Jessicavazm/JessicaVaz_T3A1/README.md

 Outline a standard high level structure for a MERN stack application and explain the components

 # Q4
 #### Front end and Back end
-Web developers are divided in two groups front and back end.
-Front end developers will be working with everything that is displayed on the browser itself and the Backend developer will work with logic and technical side of the website(this includes APIS and DB).
+Web developers are divided in two groups: front and back end.
+Frontend developers will be working with everything that is displayed on the browser itself and the Backend developer will work with logic and technical side of the website(this includes APIS and DB).
 Together, they write the codes that *creates* the website allowing it to be displayed on a browser.
 Some of the most important skills and knowledge they need in order to create a website includes:

 - HTML: to define the website structure.
 - CSS: to style the website.